 Common Skin Conditions

-Most people know that probiotics can help with things like constipation and gas, but did you know that probiotics have also been shown to benefit individuals with eczema and atopic dermatitis, as well as a variety of other skin conditions like psoriasis, acne, and even rosacea?
-Strains like B. lactis, L. rhamnosus, and L. reuteri have been shown to have beneficial effects in treating or preventing eczema.
-In this study, eczema symptoms were significantly improved in infants receiving either L. rhamnosus or B. lactis after 2 months.
-Infants from mothers that take L. reuteri supplements during pregnancy are less likely to develop eczema.
-Considering the fact that eczema affects about 10-20% of infants and 3% of adults and children in the U.S., it’s no wonder that the inclusion of probiotics in products targeted at treating eczema is catching on.
+Most people know that probiotics can help with things like constipation and gas, but did you know that probiotics have also been shown to benefit individuals with eczema and atopic dermatitis, as well as a variety of other skin conditions like psoriasis,1 acne,2 and even rosacea?3 Strains like B. lactis, L. rhamnosus, and L. reuteri have been shown to have beneficial effects in treating or preventing eczema.
+In a recent study, eczema symptoms were significantly improved in infants receiving either L. rhamnosus or B. lactis after 2 months.4 Infants from mothers that take L. reuteri supplements during pregnancy are less likely to develop eczema.5 Considering the fact that eczema affects about 10-20% of infants and 3% of adults and children in the U.S., it’s no wonder that the inclusion of probiotics in products targeted at treating eczema is catching on.

 Certain probiotic strains have had a similar positive impact on atopic dermatitis.
 Mothers that supplement with L. rhamnosus significantly lower the risk that their infants will develop atopic dermatitis during their first two years of life.
-L. salivarius has been shown to improve the symptoms of atopic dermatitis in both children and adults.
-For a study directly applicable to skin care application, topical administration of a cream containing S. thermophilus increased ceramide levels and improved the signs and symptoms of atopic dermatitis.
+L. salivarius has been shown to improve the symptoms of atopic dermatitis in both children6 and adults.7 For a study directly applicable to skin care application, topical administration of a cream containing S. thermophilus increased ceramide levels and improved the signs and symptoms of atopic dermatitis.8

 Probiotics Can Make Healthy Skin Healthier